dirtycache/API_Sec_Lab/index.md

 # Akamai API Security with F5 Lab

 Welcome to WWT's Akamai API Security with F5 lab.
-The purpose of this lab is to demo the API security utilizing Akamai API Security and leveraging F5's BIG-IP LTM to capture the needed data and pass that to Akamai API Security.
+The purpose of this lab is to demonstrate the API security functionality of Akamai API Security.
+This is accomplished by using an F5 BIG-IP LTM to capture the needed data and pass that data to Akamai API Security.

 ## Getting Access